grammarware/sle16/bousse/framework-sources/README.md

 The source folders are the following:

+- `ModelDebugging` contains:

-- `ModelDebugging` contains the complete **execution framework** of the GEMOC Studio.
-In addition, it contains the Java engine, which is the main and reference implementation of the engine API, and a set of dedugging and generic execution trace addons that implement the addon API.
+	- the complete **execution framework** of the GEMOC Studio.
+	- the Java engine, which is the main and reference implementation of the engine API.
+	- a set of dedugging and generic execution trace addons that implement the addon API.

 Its content is directly taken from https://github.com/SiriusLab/ModelDebugging.
 - `concurrency` contains the Java+Moccml execution engine, along with some addons that are only relevant for this engine.
 Its content is directly taken from https://github.com/gemoc/concurrency.
 - `coordination` contains the coordination engine.
 Its content is directly taken from https://github.com/gemoc/coordination.
 - `xmof`TODO